landonrobinson/ApacheFalconJMSListener/README.md

 How it Works
 =================
 Falcon has workflows.
 Those workflows send JMS message alerts upon completion to indicate their success or failure, and other cross-referential information that's very good for monitoring and debugging.
-Pigeon simply retrieves those alerts and writes them to a file.
+Pigeon, when used as a background service, simply retrieves those alerts and writes them to a file.
 I use this on my Hadoop team to power a monitoring dashboard.

 Because this retrieves alerts for every job that runs on the cluster, Pigeon can easily build a job history and lineage on your Hadoop cluster.
 Give it a shot if you like!